ralphtatt/username-checker/README.md

 Clone the repo and run `sls deploy` to setup.

 ## Config
-### `urls`
+### `domains`
-This file has the URLS that you would like to check, along with a $USERNAME variable for where the username goes in the URL.
+This file has the domains that you would like to check, along with a $USERNAME variable for where the username goes in the URL.

 Example:
 ```